Adam Cherrington Reviews

 Verdict?

-I’d live in a sewer and emerge from a manhole like Donatello to dumpster dive for food before I’d do business with Cherrington Media, LLC.
+I’d live in a sewer and pop out of a manhole like Donatello – just to dumpster dive for food – before I’d do business with Cherrington Media, LLC.